 Utilizing her writing skills as a pathway to directing, Anna sold her romantic comedy, I Do Over to David Ellison's Skydance Media (World War Z, Mission Impossible 5) making her a member of the WGA.

 Anna's teen thriller, Haven’s Point, won Best Film at the USC's WCA Film Festival and premiered at HollyFest in Hollywood.
 The film was created through USC's competitive production class where only the top students are given the opportunity to direct.
-The short film is now used as an example in the school’s safety seminar on how to execute challenging scenes while keeping everyone safe.
+The short is now used as an example on how to execute challenging scenes while keeping everyone safe, in the USC's safety seminar.

 Known as a pioneer in the industry for her iOS/iPhone filmmaking and distribution methods, Anna has been featured in WIRED Magazine, the New York Times, USA Today, and has spoken at TEDx, New York Apple Store, The Director’s Guild of America, and The Academy of Television, Arts and Sciences, showcasing these Studio In Your Pocket methods.

 Anna Elizabeth James